bobbingwide/oik-css/README.md

 ## Changelog
 # 2.1.2
-* Fixed: PHP 8.2: Don't strtolower( null ) #27
+* Changed: Support PHP 8.2 #27
-* Tested: With WordPress 6.3.1 and WordPress Multisite
+* Tested: With WordPress 6.4-beta3 and WordPress Multisite
-* Tested: With PHP 8.2
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
-* TestedL With PHPUnit 9.6
+* Tested: With PHPUnit 9.6

 ## Further reading
 If you want to read more about the oik plugins then please visit the